Task 2: Create a String to Sign for Signature Version 4

-The string to sign includes meta information about your request and the canonical request that you created in Task 1: Create a Canonical Request for Signature Version 4.
-You will use the string to sign and a derived key that you create later as inputs when you calculate the request signature in Task 3: Calculate the Signature for AWS Signature Version 4.
+The string to sign includes meta information about your request and about the canonical request that you created in Task 1: Create a Canonical Request for Signature Version 4.
+You will use the string to sign and a derived signing key that you create later as inputs to calculate the request signature in Task 3: Calculate the Signature for AWS Signature Version 4.

 Structure of string to sign

 Algorithm+ \n +

 CredentialScope+ \n +

-Sample HTTPS request
+Example HTTPS request

 To create the string to sign

 Start with the algorithm designation, followed by a newline character.
 This value is the hashing algorithm that you use to calculate the digests in the canonical request.
 For SHA256,

 x-amz-dateheader in the format YYYYMMDD'T'HHMMSS'Z'.
-This value must match the value you used in any previous steps.
+This value must match the value you used in any previous steps.Copy

 Append the credential scope value, followed by a newline character.
-This value is a string that includes the date, the region you are targeting, the service you are requesting, and a
+This value is a string that includes the date, the region you are targeting, the service you are requesting, and a termination string ("

 aws4_request") in lowercase characters.
 The region and service name strings must be UTF-8 encoded.Copy

 The date must be in the

-Append the hashed canonical request that you created in Task 1: Create a Canonical Request for Signature Version 4.
+Append the hash of the canonical request that you created in Task 1: Create a Canonical Request for Signature Version 4.
 This value is not followed by a newline character.
 The hashed canonical request must be lowercase base-16 encoded, as defined by Section 8 of RFC 4648.Copy

-The following string to sign is a request to IAM on September 09, 2011.
+The following string to sign is a request to IAM on August 30, 2015.

-Sample string to sign
+Example string to sign